sapcc/openstack-audit-middleware/README.md

 messaging notifications and wants to use a different driver for auditing e.g. service has existing notifications sent to queue via 'messagingv2' and wants to send audit notifications to a log file via 'log' driver.

+The oslo messaging configuration for the audit middleware is at the same place as service's oslo messaging configuration: the service configuration file (e.g. `neutron.conf`)

 Example shown below: